 Loneliness is fast becoming a global crisis in its own right.
 In Noreena Hertz’s seminal book The Lonely Century, published in 2020, she describes how the rise of “me first” neoliberalism creates an environment not conducive to connection:

 “[Neoliberalism] also fast becomes a self-perpetuating cycle.
-This is because in order not to feel lonely we need to give as well as take, care as well as be cared for, be kind to each other and respectful of those around us, as well as be treated as such ourselves.”
+This is because in order not to feel lonely, we need to give as well as take care as well as be cared for, be kind to each other and respectful of those around us, as well as be treated as such ourselves.”

-Our final tip therefore, is to find ways to be kind to others, to provide whatever help you can to those around you in need.
-Whether this is in the form of getting the shopping in for an isolated neighbour or engaging in regular, organised volunteering, doesn’t essentially matter.
+Our final tip, therefore, is to find ways to be kind to others, to provide whatever help you can to those around you in need.
+Whether this is in the form of getting the shopping in for an isolated neighbour or engaging in regular, organised volunteering doesn’t essentially matter.

 The beneficial effects of reciprocity and kindness have long been noted.

 First, of course, you need to be kind to yourself.
-If you aren’t working through that to do list, if you’re not exercising as much as you’d like to, if you haven’t used the extra time saved by not commuting to work to learn the guitar, that’s okay.
+If you aren’t working through that to-do list, if you’re not exercising as much as you’d like to, and if you haven’t used the extra time saved by not commuting to work to learn the guitar, that’s okay.
 This is an exceptionally unusual time, and we need to forgive ourselves for not performing as well as we might in everyday life.

 When you feel isolated, remember that many millions of us, to differing extents, are experiencing similar privations and crises.
 This will pass, so be kind to yourself and do reach out to others, including professional counsellors, for the support you need.

 Talk with a Leone Centre Professional